johnihle/Mods/Pandora Gantry/README.md

 Do not repair the files.
 For whatever reason with some of the files get repaired they don't print the interposed objects as a single part.
 I have included the modified X carriage that I made for the Dragon Burner toolhead.
 I modified this one in CAD and thus it is an actual STL.

+For the A and B drive's I follow the bearing stacks as set up in Pandora's Box instruction manual.
+One of the pictures uploaded shows how to deal with the outer bearing stacks on the Y extrusion as this is slightly different.

 These would be considered proof of concept at this stage.
 They work, I have printed and installed them on my Tri-Zero, but they are far from perfect.
 I do plan to create better versions of them using CAD, but I am just starting out and it may take awhile or never happen.